ecorm/cbor-map-like/README.md

 Specification: https://github.com/ecorm/cbor-tag-text-key-map

 The above proposed tag 132 may be used instead to guide a decoder into intepreting a CBOR map as a JavaScript-like Object having only text string keys.
-The decoder would have to verify the first key to establish that the map has heterogenous text string keys.
+The decoder would have to verify the first key to establish that the map has homogeneous text string keys.

 ### Tag TBD279 ###